Plandome Manor, New York: School districts

 Plandome Manor is primarily located with the boundaries of (and is thus served by) the Manhasset Union Free School District.
 However, most of the eastern portion of the village is served by the Port Washington Union Free School District.
 As such, students who reside within Plandome Manor and attend public schools go to school in one of these two districts, depending on where in Plandome Manor they live.

 Library districts

 Plandome Manor is within the boundaries of the Manhasset Library District and the Port Washington Library District.
 The boundaries for these districts within Plandome Manor roughly correspond with those of the respective school districts.

 Media

 Newspapers

 The Manhasset Press Times is the newspaper of record for the Village of Plandome Manor.
 It is part of Schneps Media.

 Other major newspapers serving Plandome Manor include Newsday, New York Post, The New York Times, and The Wall Street Journal.

 Television

 Plandome Manor is one of North Shore TV's fourteen member villages.
-North Shore TV provides Plandome Manor and the other member villages with public-access television programming, through Altice USA and Verizon Fios – the main cable television providers in the area.
+North Shore TV provides Plandome Manor and the other member villages with public-access television programming, through Optimum and Verizon Fios – the main cable television providers in the area.